cloudevents/spec/cloudevents/extensions/opcua.md

 ### traceparent

-Attribute as defined by [distributed-tracing extension](./distributed-tracing.md) MUST be present in all OPC UA enabled CloudEvents to allow tracing from event publisher towards consumer.
+Attribute as defined by [distributed-tracing extension](./distributed-tracing.md) to allow tracing from event publisher towards consumer.

 ### tracestate